-In the workplace, the holiday season often brings a busy influx in workload or changes within a business that can cause disruption to your everyday workflow and task management.
+In the workplace, the holiday season often brings a busy influx in workload or changes within a business that can cause disruption to your everyday workflow and holiday strategic planning.

 These kinds of changes often lead to holiday oversights involving HR departments, insurance agents, and employees so let’s take a look at a couple examples and how you can avoid them.